 - Contact ELENA providing a brief description of your entity and the planned investment programme.
 This should include information about the type of investment programme(s), the approach to implementation as well as the expected investment cost and time schedule of the programme.
 We will also need an overview of the main needs and scope of the technical assistance requested, justification of costs and an indication of the requested amount.

 - The ELENA team will review the information and assess if the project or programme meets the eligibility criteria.
 We will actively support you during the application process.
 For more information see our FAQ.

-- If the assessment is positive, you will need to complete the application form and the declaration by the applicant.
+- If the assessment is positive, you will need to complete the ELENA Application Form for Energy projects or the ELENA Application Form for Mobility projects, as well as the Declaration by the applicant.
 The European Commission will provide the final approval based on our assessment.

 ELENA – How to apply?

 The EIB welcomes contact from potential new clients.
 To submit an initial proposal for funding, contact us directly by email at firstname.lastname@example.org.
-If your project is selected for full appraisal, you will need to complete our application form and the declaration by the applicant.
+If your project is selected for full appraisal, you will need to complete the ELENA Application Form for Energy projects or the ELENA Application Form for Mobility projects, as well as the declaration by the applicant.
 More information about ELENA and the eligibility criteria is also available in our FAQ.

 Watch the ELENA webinar and learn more about how it works, eligibility requirements and application process.
 You can find the webinar on the Covenant of Mayor’s webpage.

 Thanks to ELENA, the EIB's technical assistance initiative, France’s first energy renovation public service is supporting the restoration of a thousand individual and collective housing units in Picardy’s stock of private residential properties.